obviex/CipherSafe.NET/README.md

 ### Will I get in trouble?
 No.

+### Can I use the latest version of the product even if I do not have the latest license?
+Yes.

+### Will I get in trouble?
+No.

 ### Where can I get the public license file?
 The publci license file comes along with the [application distribution](../../releases).